Paris Travel Planner Paris RER Train Ticket Problems

 A Bad Experience

 But even that does not guarantee a problem-free ride.
-On June 30, 2014, we bought our RER tickets to Aéroport Paris-Charles de Gaulle in advance, went to board the train at the Châtelet station, and the ticket was non-valable (not valid).
+Some years ago, we bought our RER tickets to Aéroport Paris-Charles de Gaulle in advance, went to board the train at the Châtelet station, and the ticket was non-valable (not valid).
 No reason given.
 We were able to board anyway, but when we got to the airport, it was again non-valable to exit the station, so we couldn't get into the airport!

 Luckily, we were able to summon an agent.